 ISBN 13: 9781576754221

-New evaluation tool will reveal your leadership strengths—and weaknesses
+New evaluation tool revealing your leadership strengths and weaknesses

-New application exercises in every chapter will help you grow
+New application exercises in every chapter that help you grow

 Author(s): John C. Maxwell